I just read a great post in our Facebook Support group that made me sad.

 Someone who was years out from surgery was concerned that they woke up hungry and ate 2 eggs.

 This isn't something we worry about naturally.
 This stems from photos of plates of nearly untouched food with the caption "This will be 3 meals for me!"

 Or that stupid meme with dollhouse food and the caption "Bariatric Dinner!"
 Not funny.

-I've been in the Weight Loss Surgery community for over 13 years now.
+I've been in the Weight Loss Surgery community for many now.
 So here's the raw deal no one wants to talk about until it happens to them: